 Our students participated in the event with great enthusiasm.
 They prepared plays and skits to perform at the carnival which displayed various disasters and the role of men, women and children in tackling these disasters to reduce loss.

 The active headmaster, Nisar Memon, also participated in a four-day training on Emergency Preparedness and Contingency Planning which was conducted to train government and other relevant institutions staff on effective DRR methods.

-Falak Nawaz from National Disaster Management Authority Pakistan, lead facilitator at the training, conducted an effective and productive training which enhanced our knowledge on international strategies for Disaster risk reduction and contingency planning.
+Falak Nawaz from Network Of Disaster Management Practitioners (NDMP), lead facilitator at the training, conducted an effective and productive training which enhanced our knowledge on international strategies for Disaster risk reduction and contingency planning.
 We were briefed on the difference between contingency planning and disaster risk management planning.
 In addition, we were oriented on the importance of contingency planning.

 Students in rural areas readily welcome whatever new learning opportunities they are offered as it allows them to further enhance their knowledge, intellect and skills.

 Students are trained to react accordingly to different disasters and escape routes are identified.
 The disaster groups are actively involved with students on how to respond to emergencies on a weekly basis.
 This has enriched the knowledge and developed DRR skills of around 850 students in the GBPS School.